-Ann Borda is an Associate Professor in the Centre for the Digital Transformation of Health at the University of Melbourne.
-She is a Fellow of the Australasian Institute of Digital Health (FAIDH), a certified health informatician (CHIA) and an Honorary Senior Research Associate at University College London (UCL).
-Her research specialisations are in assistive health technologies, participatory health practice, citizen science and open innovation.
+Ann Borda is an Associate Professor in the Melbourne Medical School at the University of Melbourne.
+She is a Fellow of the Australasian Institute of Digital Health (FAIDH), and an Honorary Senior Research Associate at University College London (UCL).
+Her research specialisations are in the intersections of physical and digital places of social change, environmental health and medical humanities, and citizen science.

 Ann has held senior positions in government-funded research and innovation initiatives.
 Within Australia, Ann has held positions as CEO of the Victorian Partnership for Advanced Computing, and Executive Director of the state funded VeRSI consortium - an innovation seed program established under the Victorian government's ‘Healthy Futures’ agenda and partnered with The University of Melbourne and other state and national research organisations, such as the Australian Synchrotron.